timpending/comp-sci-curriculum/Unit-1/04-recursion.md

 * What are the limitations of using recursive solutions?
 * What types of problems are more suited for simple loops than recursion?
 * What is meant by "recursive depth?"
 * What is a "stack overflow" (the concept, not the website)?
-* Why is that relevant to a recursive problem?
+And why is that relevant to a recursive problem?